ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 ## accept-patch

 * Hint Name: accept-patch
-* Description: Hints the PATCH {{!RFC5789}} request format(s) that the target resource can consume; equivalent to the Accept-Patch HTTP response header.
+* Description: Hints the PATCH {{PATCH}} request format(s) that the target resource can consume; equivalent to the Accept-Patch HTTP response header.
 * Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be a Inner List of Strings, containing media types ({{Section 8.3.1 of HTTP}}) that identify the acceptable patch formats.
+Content MUST be an Inner List of Strings, containing media types ({{Section 8.3.1 of HTTP}}) that identify the acceptable patch formats (see {{PATCH}}).

-When this hint is present, "PATCH" SHOULD be listed in the "allow" hint when present.
+When this hint is present, "PATCH" SHOULD be listed in the "allow" hint, when it is present.

+## accept-query

+* Hint name: accept-query
+* Description: Hints the QUERY {{QUERY}} request format(s) that the target resource can consume;
+  equivalent to the Accept-Query HTTP response header.
+* Content Model: Inner List (of Strings)
+* Specification: \[this document]

+Content MUST be an Inner List of Strings, containing media types ({{Section 8.3.1 of HTTP}}) that identify the acceptable query formats (see {{QUERY}}).

+When this hint is present, "QUERY" SHOLD be listed in the "allow" hint, when it is present.

 ## accept-ranges